gkwa/eachrundi/README.md

 ## Motivation

-Ansible molecule quickstart guide from https://ansible.readthedocs.io/projects/molecule/getting-started/ started from perspective that you should run molecule with an ansible collection.
+Ansible molecule [quickstart guide](https://ansible.readthedocs.io/projects/molecule/getting-started/) starts from perspective that you should run molecule with an ansible collection.

 I've never used ansible collections before, nor do I really know why molecule suggests them but I'm curious what benefit they provide over ansible roles--something I am familiar with.